MichaelDrogalis/zombie/README.md

 ## Spawning

-A `spawn` function allows access to all the declared vars via a var named 'zombies'.
+The `spawn` function allows access to all the declared vars via a var named 'zombies'.
 Data can then be anonymously named.
 `spawn` is made to feel like the `let` form.
 However, it does not support destructuring.

 ```clojure